 - You may also like to visit the airport web site:

 The parish council are members of the Gatwick Area Conservation Campaign, go to their web-site for more information and advise.
-Here is their latest newsletter with particular focus on the proposal for a 2nd runway at Gatwick.
+Here is their latest newsletter with particular focus on the decision regarding the 2nd runway at Gatwick.